nickworonekin/tppk-tool/README.md

 **input**

-The name of the TPPK archive to extract.
+The name of the TPPK archive to extract, or the name of the NARC archive containing the TPPK archive to extract.

 #### Options